 Cons to Buying a Corporation’s Shares:

 - When buying the shares of a corporation, the buyer assumes the corporation’s liabilities associated with those shares.
 Those liabilities could include, among other things, unpaid taxes and remittances, claims on the corporation by suppliers, customers and employees, and unlawful activity.
 It is extremely important to investigate into a corporation’s potential liabilities prior to the purchase of their shares, unless you are okay with being saddled with a heavy financial burden.
-Luckily, the lawyers at Ahlstrom Wright are experts at uncovering and exposing the liabilities that a corporation may have lurking under its exterior.
+Luckily, the lawyers at Ahlstrom Wright are experienced in uncovering and exposing the liabilities that a corporation may have lurking under its exterior.

 - It will also be critically important prior to the purchase of a corporation’s shares to check into any third-party consent or other restrictions on the transfer of shares.
 Review of the corporate minute books is a fundamentally necessary due diligence procedure prior to purchase or sale of any shares.
 The lawyers at Ahlstrom Wright know exactly what to look for in order to best protect you against unauthorized sales and headaches further on down the road.